proatgram/SudoCraft/README.md

 # Compiling
-To compile the current source files, run g++ -Wall -o EXECUTABLE_FILE_NAME_GOES_HERE SudoCraft/source/Game.cpp Where EXECUTABLE_FILE_NAME is the output of the compiler.
+To compile the current source files, run g++ -Wall -o EXECUTABLE_FILE_NAME_GOES_HERE SudoCraft/source/Game.cpp Where EXECUTABLE_FILE_NAME_GOES_HERE is the output of the compiler.

 # Running
 In the command line, goto the directory that the output of the comiler is stored and the run ./Game